Ferohmd/MS1-Project/docs/TESTING.md

-     Click on the About link to remain on the About page Click on the Menu link to take you to the Menu page Click on the Booking link to take you to the Booking page Click on the Contact link to direct you to the bottom of the page, on the footer with all the contact information
+     Click on the About link to remain on the About page Click on the Menu link to take you to the Menu page Click on the Booking link to take you to the Booking page Click the Contact link to take you to the contact page at the bottom of the page, the footer.By clicking the contact link, and then being taken to the footer of the page with the contact details, and on clicking the email address, the user's email bar will open up where you can send a direct email to the restaurant and by clicking on the phone number, it will take you to the phone page to call on the web browsers.

   - As an user I want to click on social media links and it should open in a new tab.
      - Testing: By scrolling down to the footer or clicking the Contact link at the top right corner of the page, you can access the various social media links which will open in a new tab.

 ### Menu Page